ossuminc/riddl/doc/src/hugo/content/language/common/lang-conventions.md

 can generate structurally sound code that can be implemented by a software engineer.

 ### Every Definition Can Be Documented
-Every thing you can define can has a `described by` or `explained by` suffix which lets you document the definition using markdown.
+Every thing you can define can have a `described by`, `described in file`, or `explained by` suffix which lets you document the definition using markdown.

 ### Hierarchy Of Definitions
 Definitions are specified in a [strict containment hierarchy](../root).
 Definitions that can